Anthony

 hydroxide under alkaline conditions, and adopts sodium dodecyl

-sulfate as a dispersant to generate copper nanoparticles with the
+sulfate as a dispersant to generate copper nanoparticles with

-of simple technological process, low production cost and
+characteristics of simple technological process, low production

-suitability for industrialized production.
+cost and suitability for industrialized production.

-Preparation method of whole continuous nano-porous copper
+Preparation method of whole continuous nano-porous

 CN101596598